CommonAccord/Cmacc-Org/Doc/Wx/com/marineharvest/globalassets/convertible-eur-375/Demo/Deal_0.md

 IssuerCall.Numerator.$=EUR 100,000

-Summary.27.Ti=Negative Pledge

-Summary.27.sec=Yes, in relation to capital markets indebtedness issued by the {Issuer} or any of its Material Subsidiaries.
+Term.NegativePledge.sec=Yes, in relation to capital markets indebtedness issued by the {Issuer} or any of its Material Subsidiaries.

-Summary.28.Ti=Events of Default

-Summary.28.sec=Yes, the Loan Agreement will be subject to customary event of default provisions, including a cross default threshold of EUR 15 million.
+Term.EventsOfDefault.sec=Yes, the Loan Agreement will be subject to customary event of default provisions, including a cross default threshold of EUR 15 million.

-Summary.29.Ti=Lock-up

-Summary.29.sec=90 calendar days from the Launch Date subject to certain exceptions.
+Term.Lock-up.sec=90 calendar days from the Launch Date subject to certain exceptions.

 Applicable.law=Norwegian law

 Dispute.forum=Norwegian courts

-Summary.32.Ti=Issuer’s Ownership of Bonds

-Summary.32.sec=The {Issuer} and its subsidiaries have the right to acquire and own {Bonds}.
+IssuersOwnershipOfBonds.sec=The {Issuer} and its subsidiaries have the right to acquire and own {Bonds}.
 The {Bonds} may (at the {Issuer}’s discretion) be retained, cancelled or sold.

-Summary.33.Ti=Listing

-Summary.33.sec=The {Bonds} will not initially be listed.
+Term.Listing.sec=The {Bonds} will not initially be listed.
 The issuer may list the {Bonds} subsequently.

-Summary.34.Ti=Launch Date

 LaunchDate.YMD=24 April 2014

-Summary.34.sec={LaunchDate.YMD}

-Summary.35.Ti=Pricing and Allocations

-Summary.PricingAndAllocationsDate.YMD=24 April 2014
+PricingAndAllocationsDate.YMD=24 April 2014

-Summary.35.sec={PricingAndAllocationsDate.YMD}

-Summary.36.Ti=Settlement / Closing Date

-Summary.Settlement/ClosingDate.YMD=6 May 2014
+Settlement-ClosingDate.YMD=6 May 2014

-Summary.36.sec=Expected on or around {Settlement/ClosingDate.YMD}

-Summary.37.Ti=Use of Proceeds

-Summary.37.sec=General corporate purposes including the refinancing of certain of Marine Harvest Group's loans, the extension of the Group's debt maturity profile.
+Term.UseOfProceeds.sec=General corporate purposes including the refinancing of certain of Marine Harvest Group's loans, the extension of the Group's debt maturity profile.

-Summary.39.sec=Loan Trustee

-Summary.39.sec=Norsk Tillitsmann ASA
+LoanTrustee=Norsk Tillitsmann ASA

-Summary.42.Ti=Settlement Agent

-Summary.42.sec=Credit Suisse
+SettlementAgent=Credit Suisse

-Summary.43.Ti=Paying and Conversion Agent

-Summary.43.sec=DNB Bank ASA
+PayingAndConversionAgent=DNB Bank ASA

-Summary.44.Ti=Securities Depositary

-Summary.44.sec=The Norwegian Central Securities Depository (VPS)
+Term.SecuritiesDepositary.sec=The Norwegian Central Securities Depository (VPS)

-Summary.45.Ti=Security Codes

-Summary.45.sec=ISIN: NO0010710395
+Term.SecurityCodes.sec=ISIN: NO0010710395

-Summary.46.Ti=Common code:

-Summary.46.sec=106342555

-Summary.47.Ti=Joint-Bookrunners
+Term.CommonCode.sec=106342555

-Summary.47.sec=Credit Suisse, Goldman Sachs International
+Term.Joint-Bookrunners.sec=Credit Suisse, Goldman Sachs International

-Summary.48.Ti=Co-managers

-Summary.48.sec=ABN AMRO, BNP Paribas, Deutsche Bank, DNB Markets, Nordea Markets, Rabobank International
+Term.Co-managers.sec=ABN AMRO, BNP Paribas, Deutsche Bank, DNB Markets, Nordea Markets, Rabobank International

 =[Wx/com/marineharvest/globalassets/convertible-eur-375/Form_0.md]